The Elementary Theory of the Frobenius Automorphisms

-Later we will study the locus where the maps $X \to X_n$ fail to be finite.
-Here we will take a brief look at their behavior on the generic point of $X$.
-For this purpose we may pass to the fields of fractions.
-We define an invariant $\iota$ dual to the limit degree.
+We define an invariant $\iota$ dual to the limit degree, and a purely inseparable variant $\iota'$.
 The invariant $\iota'$ of \ref{towers} below figure in the asymptotics in $q$ of the multiplicity of the points of $M_q(X)$, the reduction of $X$ to a difference scheme with structure endomorphism the $q$-Frobenius.
 Most likely these lemmas appear in \cite{cohn}.

 \<{lem} \lbl{inv-fin} Let $F$ be an inversive difference field, $K$ a difference field extension of $F$ with $tr. deg._F (K) < \infty$.
 Then $K^a$ is inversive. \>{lem}

 \proof $F \subset \si(K) \subset K$, and $tr. deg._F (\si(K)) = tr.deg._F (K)$.